ruuda/blog/posts/rcl-patch.md

 that tree needs to be a _concrete syntax tree_.
 Few tools can do this,
 but since v0.10.0,
-RCL supports it natively through `rcl patch`.
+RCL supports it natively through [`rcl patch`][patch].
 We’ll see an example below.

 **Throwing an LLM at it.**
+The 2025 solution:
-In 2025, there is a fourth option: prompting an LLM to edit the configuration file.
+make an API call to ask Claude to edit the file.
+This _can_ work surprisingly well,
+<abbr>LLM</abbr>s handle context better than a regex.
-This adds even more failure modes to the safety and reliability problems of text substitution, while using orders of magnitude more compute.
+They also also add even more failure modes to the safety and reliability problems of text substitution, while using orders of magnitude more compute.
 It will work most of the time,